-The cost and budget of an influencer marketing campaign is based on the influencers you choose to work with.
-The higher they have influence in the market, the higher they will charge to promote your products.
+The cost and budget of an influencer marketing campaign are based on the influencers you choose to work with.
+The higher their influence in the market, the higher they will charge to promote your products.

 Additionally, there are several other factors that add up to the overall budget of the campaign.
 The generic formula to calculate the influencer marketing cost can be as follows –